 To comprehensively assess the effectiveness of this product, virtual clipping was performed four patients with different medial cerebral artery aneurysms after real-life surgery.
 Then, the surgical results were compared regarding clip application, surgical trajectory and blood flow.
 Ultimately, this prototype simulator was evaluated by 18 neurosurgeons.

 HealthySimulation.com is dedicated to providing the latest Neurosurgery simulator news and #MedSim resources from around the world.
-To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Group!
+To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Page!

 Integrating tried and tested innovation into its clinical practice has allowed trainees to achieve the greatest possible degree of realism while minimizing the required computing power.
 Special methods and algorithms combined with mart allocation of available processing power have contributed to a factual representation of arterial wall behavior.